jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-construct-drafts-ideas.md

 ##### Changing Access Modifiers at Run Time

 Being able to change access modifiers at run time may be interesting.
 That way you can for instance change the interface of an object dependent on its settings.
-Changing a procedure’s access modifier is done by calling the procedure’s Access Modifier Set system procedure.
-There’s also an Access Modifier Get procedure to obtain the access modifier.
-This adds two system procedures to a square:
+Changing a command’s access modifier is done by calling the command’s Access Modifier Set system command.
+There’s also an Access Modifier Get command to obtain the access modifier.
+This adds two system commands to a square:

 ```
 Access Modifier:
     Get and Set
 ```

-The Access Modifier property procedures can be access controlled themselves, so that they can be made inaccessible, for instance when you don’t want to be able to change the access modifier at run time.
+The Access Modifier getters and setters might be access controlled themselves, so that they can be made inaccessible, for instance when you don’t want to be able to change the access modifier at run time.
 The access modifiers of the Access Modifier property can’t be changed at run time themselves.
-In other words: the Access Controller property procedures don’t have an Access Controller property of their own.
-This complies with the rule: system procedures don’t have system procedures of their own.
+In other words: the Access Controller getters and setters don’t have an Access Controller getters and setters of their own.
+This complies with the rule: system commands don’t have system commands of their own.

-A single procedure can have several access modifiers so there are multiple access modifiers to get and set.
+A single commands can have several access modifiers so there are multiple access modifiers to get and set.
 This might suggest that the Access Modifier property has a dimension.
 However, when you call the Access Modifier property, you return or set the access modifier imposed by the object you’re calling from.
 The object you’re calling from is a hidden argument to the Access Modifier property.
-The access modifiers aren’t really stored inside the procedure, but in the object symbol that imposes it.
+The access modifiers aren’t really stored inside the command, but in the object symbol that imposes it.

 If the access modifier isn’t variable at run time, then the type defines a fixed access modifier.
 If the access modifier *is* variable at run time then the access modifier can be different for each instance of the type.